Maikel Garcia Player Props: Royals vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 7.8 K/9, the third-worst in MLB.
+- The Guardians pitching staff is 28th in the league with a collective 7.8 strikeouts per nine innings.

-- The Guardians' 3.85 team ERA ranks ninth among all league pitching staffs.
+- The Guardians have a 3.80 team ERA that ranks fifth among all MLB pitching staffs.

-- Guardians pitchers combine to surrender the fourth-fewest home runs in baseball (78 total, one per game).
+- Guardians pitchers combine to give up 78 home runs (one per game), the fourth-fewest in the league.

-- The Guardians will send Williams (0-0) out for his second start of the season.

-- In his most recent appearance on Wednesday, the righty tossed 5 2/3 innings against the Oakland Athletics, giving up four earned runs while surrendering four hits.

 © 2023 Data Skrive.
 All rights reserved.